SirHeads/Testing-ideas/Thinkheads.AI_docs/03_phoenix_hypervisor_implementation/04_feature_summaries/02_feature_vllm_summary.md

 review_cadence: "Annual"
 last_reviewed: "2025-09-23"
 ---
-The `vllm` feature automates the installation of the vLLM library, a high-throughput engine for LLM inference.
-This script prepares a container to serve large language models efficiently.
+The `vllm` feature automates the complete setup of the vLLM (vLLM) inference engine from source within an LXC container.
+It prepares the container to serve high-throughput large language models by performing a series of critical steps, ensuring a reproducible and high-performance environment.

 ## Key Actions

-1.  **Dependency Installation:** Installs `python3-pip`, the primary prerequisite for installing vLLM.
-2.  **vLLM Installation:** Installs the `vllm` library and its dependencies using `pip3`.
-3.  **Verification:** Performs a simple verification by checking the help output of the vLLM API server entrypoint.
-This confirms that the package was installed correctly and is executable.
-4.  **Idempotency:** The script checks if the `vllm` pip package is already installed before taking any action, ensuring it can be re-run safely.
+1.  **Dependency Verification:** Verifies that the `nvidia` and `python_api_service` features are present and that `nvidia-smi` is functional.
+2.  **Environment Setup:** Installs Python 3.11, build-essential tools, and creates an isolated Python virtual environment in `/opt/vllm`.
+3.  **PyTorch Installation:** Installs a specific nightly build of PyTorch compatible with CUDA 12.1+.
+4.  **vLLM Source Installation:** Clones the vLLM repository, checks out a specific, known-good commit, and builds and installs vLLM and its dependency FlashInfer from source.
+5.  **Systemd Service Template:** Creates a generic systemd service file at `/etc/systemd/system/vllm_model_server.service` that can be used by application scripts to launch a model.
+6.  **Idempotency:** The script checks for an existing vLLM installation in `/opt/vllm` and skips the installation if it's already present.

 ## Usage

 This feature is applied to any container that will be used to host a vLLM-based inference server.
-It should be applied after the `nvidia` and `docker` features, as it relies on a Python environment and often runs in a containerized, GPU-accelerated setup.
+It has a hard dependency on the `nvidia` and `python_api_service` features, which must be listed before it in the `features` array in the container's configuration.